zowe/docs-site/docs/user-guide/configuring-overview.md

 To cofigure Zowe runtime, choose from the following options:

-* Option 1: Configure Zowe manually using the `zwe init` command group
+* **Option 1: Configure Zowe manually using the `zwe init` command group**
-* Option 2: Configure Zowe with z/OSMF workflows

-**Option 1**: To run the `zwe init` command, it is necessary to create a Zowe configuration file.
+To run the `zwe init` command, it is necessary to create a Zowe configuration file.
 For more information about this file, see [Zowe configuration file](./installandconfig/#zowe-configuration-file).

 Once your configuration file is prepared, see [Initializing the z/OS system with `zwe init`](./initialize-zos-system.md), for more information about using the `zwe init` command group.

+* **Option 2: Configure Zowe with z/OSMF workflows**
-**Option 2**: You can execute the Zowe configuration workflow either from a PSWI during deployment, or later from a created software instance in z/OSMF.
+You can execute the Zowe configuration workflow either from a PSWI during deployment, or later from a created software instance in z/OSMF.
 Alternatively, you can execute the configuration workflow z/OSMF during the workflow registration process.

 For more information, see [Configure Zowe with z/OSMF Workflows](./configure-zowe-zosmf-workflow.md).